Factorization homology I: higher categories: Recollections of striation sheaves

-We give now give a rough definition of conical smoothness.
-The definition is by induction on dimension and depth of singurality type, starting with the case of maps between cones, so it will appear to be circular.
-See \cite{aft1} for a detailed treatment.
+We now turn to a rough definition of a \emph{$C^\infty$-stratified spaces}, or \emph{conically smooth stratified spaces}, or simply \emph{stratified spaces}.
+The definition of a stratified space is by simultaneous induction on depth and topological dimension, so it will appear to be circular.
+See~\cite{aft1} for a detailed treatment.